Creating a Custom Model Endpoint

 Custom Endpoint Paths and Methods

-with POST method, custom paths can be used:
+While the default endpoint is /inference with POST method, custom paths can be used:

 The container must handle these routes.
 They are advertised in the model registry and surfaced in the auto-generated OpenAPI docs.